Arabian-vACC/library/docs/vacc_documents/policies/training_policy.md

 After each mentoring session, mentors and instructors will provide comprehensive feedback.
 It is the student's responsibility to carefully review these reports and address any areas highlighted by the mentor for improvement.
 This may involve independent study on certain topics or revisiting specific techniques.
 Research consistently shows that students who actively engage with feedback and make necessary adjustments tend to progress more rapidly through training and perform better on exams.

-Arriving unprepared for a session—whether through a lack of review of session reports or theoretical material—is considered unprofessional.
+Arriving unprepared for a session, whether through a lack of review of session reports or theoretical material, is considered unprofessional.
 Mentors and instructors are within their rights to end a session prematurely if they feel that the student has not made adequate efforts to prepare.
 In such cases, a report will be submitted to the ATC Training Department Director for further review.
 This may lead to the student's removal from the training plan if insufficient progress or engagement is noted.

 ### Asking for Help
 In aviation, there are no "stupid" questions—it's always better to ask than to remain silent.
 The ATC Training Department staff, instructors, and mentors are always available and happy to assist students with any questions related to their training.
 Students are encouraged to direct their questions to the #training-text channel on the Arabian vACC Discord.